alphagov/accessibility-personas/source/christopher/index.html.md

 ## Training tasks

-Do the following tasks first on the page with issues and then on the page with fixes.
+Do the following tasks logged in as Christopher first on the page with issues and then on the page with fixes.
 Hint: Navigate with the tab key.

 1. What is the explanation behind the question mark in the 'country' column?
 2. What is the end date of the Algeria entry?